Sudo430/cse210-hw/README.md

 # cse210-ww-student-template

-This repo has all the code I(Tyler Dickey) have written for CSE 210 so far, and it has templates for future project in the course.
+This repo has all the code that I (Tyler Dickey) have written for CSE 210 so far, it also has templates for future project in the course.

 This repository contains the starter code for many different projects.
 They are arranged as follows: